 Really tough chewers can damage it

 Hold on to one end of this colorful snake and let your dog pull and yank.
 When you’re finished (or don’t want to play anymore), this doubles as a sturdy squeaky toy.
-There are two layers of durable fabric with heavy reinforced seams.
+There are two layers of durable fabric with heavily reinforced seams.
 The large has three squeakers, the extra-large has six, and the ginormous (at almost 6 feet!) has a dozen.
-The squeakers keep making noise, even when they’ve been punctured.
+The squeakers keep making noise even when they’ve been punctured.

 Price at time of publish: $11 (large)

-Best with Ball
+Best With Ball

 Chuckit!
 Ultra Tug